Checkmate pattern: Suffocation mate

 The suffocation mate is a common method of checkmating.
-It works by using the knight to attack the enemy king and the bishop to confine the king's escape routes.
+It works by using the knight to attack the enemy king and the bishop or queen to confine the king's escape routes.

 Swallow's tail mate (guéridon mate)

 The swallow's tail mate, also known as the guéridon mate, is a common method of checkmating.
 It works by attacking the enemy king with a queen that is protected by a rook or other piece.
 The enemy king's own pieces (in this example, rooks) block its means of escape.
 It resembles the epaulette mate.

 Triangle mate

 The triangle mate involves a queen, supported by a rook on the same file two squares away, delivering checkmate to a king that is either at the edge of the board or whose escape is blocked by a piece; the queen, rook, and king together form a triangular shape, hence the name of the mating pattern.